 - Drop ripe peaches into the boiling water a few at a time, and let blanch for 1-2 minutes, or until the skins start to peel off.

-- Using a slotted spoon or sieve, fish out the peaches and immediately plunge into the ice bath.
+- Using a slotted spoon or sieve, fish out the peaches and immediately plunge into the bowl of ice water.

 - Once the peaches have cooled, peel off the skins.

 Can you freeze fresh peaches with the skin on?

 You sure can!
 In fact, it’s my preferred way.
 The skin on frozen peaches is fine to eat—I like to keep it on for smoothies.
 And if you want peeled peaches, just run the frozen peaches under water for a few seconds, and the skin should slip right off.